Monday, January 31, 2011

 While ASTRO BOY has the heart and action of the manga and anime TV series, the film iteration could have been better in live-action and in the 3D aspect rather than animation.
 It would have made for a more appealing visual display.
 It has a lot of charm, albeit with some chuckles.
 All that is missing in the movie is a soul and an engaging plot, which would make it work.
 I'm slightly disappointed that the filmmakers had altered Astro's age into a 13-year-old.
 The CG animation is alright but needs anime-like qualities seen in the Japanese show.
 The actors Freddie Highmore, Nicolas Cage, Bill Nighy and others were well-chosen for the character roles that they were portraying.

-The film certainly doesn't come across as loyal to the anime series, but it has its own story than an actual adaptation.
+The film certainly doesn't come across as loyal to the anime series, but it has its own story rather than an actual adaptation.
 Overall, it is a good movie for all ages and fans who have grown up watching Astro Boy.

 Star rating: (4/5) Good Movie